Papaya-Voldemort/FishByte/README.md

 ## What's New (June 21, 2025)

+*   **Tutorial:** A new tutorial has been added to help new players learn the basics of the game.
 *   **The Shop is Open!** You can now spend your hard-earned coins on new fishing rods.
 *   **New Fish!** A variety of new fish have been added to the game.

+## Devlog (June 21, 2025)

+I've been working on making the game more accessible for new players.
+To that end, I've added a comprehensive tutorial that walks players through the basic mechanics of the game.
+This should make it easier for newcomers to get started and understand the core gameplay loop.
+I'm hoping this will improve the overall player experience and encourage more people to stick with the game.
+I've also been squashing some bugs and tweaking the balancing of the fish rarities.

 ## Gameplay